 Rebuilding & Renewing

-Because water infrastructure is so vital to our quality of life here in Madison, the Water Utility is undertaking the enormous task of replacing nearly half of our water mains -- some 400 miles of pipe.
-We’ve gone from replacing just a mile or two of pipe a year a decade ago to replacing seven to eight miles of pipe this year alone.
-Eventually, we will ramp up to a goal of replacing or relining 10 to 12 miles every year.
+Because water infrastructure is so vital to our quality of life here in Madison, the Water Utility is undertaking the enormous task of replacing about a third of our water mains -- some 300 miles of pipe.
+We’ve gone from replacing just a mile or two of pipe a year a decade ago to replacing eight to ten miles this year alone.
+Eventually, we will ramp up to a goal of replacing or relining 12 miles every year.

 In accordance with industry best practices, we are replacing the old pipe with modern cement-lined ductile iron pipe, wrapped with plastic sheeting to protect against corrosion.
 Today’s pipe installations are expected to last 100+ years.